Ramsey Qubein is a freelance travel journalist covering hotels, cruises,…

 The spa

-This is the largest hotel spa in Oman, and it represents a new direction for Indigo, which is looking to grow its resort and spa collection of properties.
+This is the largest hotel spa in Oman, and it represents a new direction for the brand, which is looking to grow its resort and spa collection of properties.
 Spanning two floors, guests start their journey with a check-in and the option for a nutritional consultation.
 Then, they continue to the men’s and women’s relaxation areas complete with hot and cold plunges, steam rooms and saunas.

 The treatment rooms use a variety of local and international products with each service incorporating a bit of Tibetan sound therapy.
 Longer sessions for Tibetan sound bowls, yoga and other stretching classes are also available.
 There are complimentary and more thorough paid options for guests.